yola/proxyprefix/README.md

 Let a reverse proxied app know what path it's proxied at.
 This will allow it to prefix URL paths accordingly.

-This is achieved using a WSGI middleware and passing an X-Forwarded-Prefix header.
+This is achieved using a WSGI middleware that prefixes `SCRIPT_NAME` with an `X-Forwarded-Prefix` header if present.

 ## Installation